shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

 ### Adding a field with database

-In this guide you're extending the product entity in order to add a new string field to it.
+In this guide, you're extending the product entity in order to add a new string field to it.
 Since you must not extend the `product` table with a new column, you'll have to add a new table which contains the new data for the product.
 This new table will then be associated using a [OneToOne association](add-data-associations#One%20to%20One%20associations).

 Let's start with the `CustomExtension` class by adding a new field in the `extendFields` method.